The Hundreds Spring Drop 1

 Continuing along a nostalgic vein, the Warp T Shirt opts for a differing approach to branding application.
 A method that was popular amongst sportswear brands in the 90s, The Hundreds solid bomb logo is applied to the chest via a rubber TPR patch.
 The Warp T Shirt is finished with a ribbed, mullticolour neckline.

-Once again stepping up their cut and sew abilities, The Hundreds tap into polar fleece, bringing us their Trails Half Zip.
+Once again stepping up their cut and sew abilities, the brand taps into polar fleece, bringing us their Trails Half Zip.
 280gsm fleece forms the body, with contrasting nylon panels on the elbows and the neckline, it's an oldschool style brought up to date with a modern material mix.

 Finally, Adam Bomb makes a very welcome return.
 Designed by founder Bobby Kim after deciding the brand needed a mascot that would translate to audiences across the world, Adam Bomb has become a household figure for many of streetwears loyal disciples.